Azure/slm-innovator-lab/3_llmops-aistudio/3_2_prototyping/lab3.2.1_promptflow_en.md

 Define the Chat Flow: Create a new chat flow and define the chat flow structure

-1. Azure AI Studio > Prompt flow > Click +Create to create a new flow
+1. Azure AI Foundry > Prompt flow > Click +Create to create a new flow
 ![create a new flow](images/create_new_flow.jpg)

 2. In order to get a user-friendly chat interface, select Chat flow